uber/piranha/java/README.md

 Another top-level optional field is `unnecessaryTestMethodProperties`.
 Within that, there is an array of JSON objects, having the fields `methodName`, `argumentIndex`, `receiverType`, `returnType` and `isStatic`.

-In practice, often the refactored code produced by `piranha` results in unnecessary method invocations.
+The refactored code may contain unnecessary method invocations.
 For instance, Piranha changes the statement `when(experimentation.isToggleDisabled("STALE_FLAG")).thenReturn(false);` to `when(true).thenReturn(false);`, where the invocation `when(true)` is unnecessary, and could be deleted.
 This field (`unnecessaryTestMethodProperties`) is used to define such potentially unnecessary method invocations.